Ed0079/Ed0079/README.md

 **`Programmer/Tech hobbyist`**

 I'm a competent programmer and cybersecurity practitioner.
-Programming is more than a hobby for me it's also my passion and my creative outlet.
+Programming is more than a hobby for me, it's also my passion and creative outlet.
-I find I find joy in the challenges of programming and exploring new technologies that's why the projects on this page are going to be all over the place but hopefully well organize and easy to understand.
+I find joy in the challenges of programming and exploring new technologies.
+The projects on this page are going to be all over the place, but hopefully well organize and easy to understand.

 ---